Root-MtX/Nro2Nsp/README.md

-This is an easy to use nsp builder that will make rediction nsps or internally built nsps out of nros
+# This is an easy to use nsp builder that will make rediction nsps or Retroarch Forwarders out of nros.

-Whats New:
+## Whats New:
 -----------
-v3.2.2
-- Added: Title Ids changed to 05xxxxxxxxxx0000 format
-- Fixed: Rolling Id adjusted to new id format
-- Added: Randomize Title id button added
-- Added: Auto import .nro icon, app name, author, and version
-- Fixed: .netframework error certain people were experiancing
-- Fixed: some settings being set by default
-- Fixed: Removed (MtX) tag from Author
+v3.3.0
+- Fixed lockup when selecting (+) on forwarder nro when loaded in the background
+- Devkitpro no longer needed (Thanks Natinusala)
+- Retroarch rom forwarder now supported (Thanks Natinusala)
+- Tweaks to NACP and NPDM building
+- Added core database (./Resources/cores.xml)
+- Added rom path databasee (./Resources/pahts.xml)
+- Fixed directory cleaning
+- Custom error handling, no more crashes for incorrect paths
+- Fixed special characters displaying (?) *Limtied to Switchs Character Library*
+- Fixed Crash if icon was set and then an icon was loaded from a .nro

-Requirements:
+## Requirements:
 -------------
-- Devkitpro for Compiling libnx *newest version* https://switchbrew.org/wiki/Setting_up_Development_Environment
-- Keys.dat file added to the "Resources" folder -- refer to "keys.dat template" for layout and required keys
+- Keys.dat file added to the "Resources" folder -- refer to "keys.dat template for layout and required keys
 - .NetFramework for win https://www.microsoft.com/en-ca/download/details.aspx?id=49981
 - Mono for Mac or Linux https://www.mono-project.com/

-Special notes:
+## Special notes:
 --------------
 * To load Meta information from .nro automatically, load the .nro by clicking "romfs" and choose yes.
   This will automatically load all the information from the .nro.
 If you want to use sdmc then select "sdmc" after   and use as normal -- may incorperate import button instead if requested
-* Requires Newest Devkitpro update due to changes, update before use
 * Some nros are not working with romfs (old tinfoil, dOPUS) use sdmc for those for now
 * Title ids now follow (05xxxxxxxxxx0000)
 * Mac and linux may experiance bugs or weird issues due to mono